Doulas and Midwives Working Together to Provide You Optimal Labour Support

 Make decisions for you

-Whether you are a first time mom or a mom who has had previous birth experiences continuous support
+Whether you are a mom or a mom who has had previous birth experiences continuous support

 is of great importance.